Cheapest Way to Ship Jewelry

 Shipping Options for Jewelry

 Jewelry shipping costs are driven by value, not weight.
-A ring weighing half an ounce could be worth thousands, making insurance and secure packaging far more important than finding the cheapest rate.
+A ring weighing half an ounce could be worth thousands, making insurance and secure packaging far more important than chasing the absolute cheapest rate.
 For costume jewelry under $100, USPS Ground Advantage in a padded envelope works fine.
 For fine jewelry, Priority Mail or Priority Mail Express with additional insurance and signature confirmation is the standard.
-Always use discreet packaging — plain boxes with no indication of contents.
+Always use discreet packaging: plain boxes with no indication of contents.
+Because every jewelry parcel is tiny, you pay the minimum-rate floor on each one, which means the gap between a retail label and a discounted label is almost pure profit you either keep or hand to the carrier.
+With I'd Ship That you see the full price before you buy, with every fee shown up front, and a label is ready in about 30 seconds on iOS, Android, or the web.

 USPS Ground Advantage